South America Travel Wise...

 The way you carry yourself it's very important, particularly if you are on your own in distant places.
 Your body language speaks louder than words to the occasional observer.
 Never forget that.

-If you feel you've been followed, just walk into the nearest shop and ask for a taxi or call your hotel to send you one.
+If you feel you are being followed, just walk into the nearest shop and ask for a taxi or call your hotel to send you one.
 Otherwise, ask for help to the nearest person you find around.

 If alone, face it and negotiate your best.